Pic

 See how you save money on Linux compared to Windows.

-Create a free Linux Live DVD or USB flash drive
+Create a free Linux Installation/Live DVD or USB flash drive

 Linux mascot